zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/First Person Controller.md

 Move the camera up the ‘body’ to appear as if the camera ‘sees’ through the players eyes.

-> Exact value is not critical, but it has to suit your capsule size set earlier.
+> [!note] Exact value is not critical, but it has to suit your capsule size set earlier.
-{style="info"}

 Only change the `Y` value.
 This is the vertical value.
 The coordinate system will be discussed at a later time.